Dr Alesia Moulton-Perkins, Clinical Psychologist & CBT Therapist

 - chronic medical illness or long term health conditions (LTCs)

-Whatever your problem, or wherever you live, I will help you by using the most effective, evidence-based therapies like CBT, compassion-focused therapy, mindfulness and acceptance and commitment therapy.
+Whatever your problem I will help you by using the most effective, evidence-based therapies like CBT, compassion-focused therapy, mindfulness and acceptance and commitment therapy (ACT).

 Where I work